-The Park Authority was recognized for its well-maintained and managed parks and for its professional excellence in other areas.
-The American Academy of Park and Recreation Administration has twice (1983 and 2002) awarded the highly coveted National Gold Medal Award, to the Fairfax County Park Authority, recognizing excellence in the field of parks and recreation management.
-This award can be re-applied for every five years.
-There have been numerous other awards received by the Authority during the fiscal year from organizations such as the Virginia Recreation and Parks Society.
+The Park Authority was also recognized for its well-maintained and managed parks and for its professional excellence in other areas.
+The AAPRA has twice (1983 and 2002) awarded the highly coveted National Gold Medal Award to the Authority, recognizing excellence in the field of parks and recreation management.
+This award can be re-applied for every five years and the Authority will do so in fiscal year 2010.